itvgenomics/pimba_smk/README.md

 `bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d .`

 #### Unlocking the working directory
 If the execution of the Snakemake is interrupted, the working directory will be locked.
-To unlock it, run the code with the flag `-unlock` as in this example below and then run it again without the flag.
+To unlock it, run the code with the flag `-u` as in this example below and then run it again without the flag.

-`bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d . -unlock`
+`bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d . -u`

 ## Configure your personalized database
 Suppose you want to use a personalized database.
 In that case, you will only need a fasta file with the reference sequences and their identification, and a two-column tax.txt file with the sequence ID and the full taxonomy written for every reference sequence in the fasta file.
 Put them in the same directory, e.g.: /path/to/your/database/.